luquelab/website/docs/README.md

 + `/Research` contains the pages associated with the lab research.
 + `/Team` contains the pages associated with the current and prior team members.
 + `/Contact` contains the lab's main institutional affiliation and contact information.
++ `/visuals`: This folder contains files associated with images and videos used in the websites.

 README files contain instructions to maintain and update each page.